Hurricane Stan: Guatemala

-By October 11, 2005, at least 1,500 people were confirmed to have died, and up to 3,000 were believed missing.
+By 11 October 2005, at least 1,500 people were confirmed to have died, and up to 3,000 were believed missing.
 Many communities were overwhelmed, and the worst single incident appears to have occurred in Panabaj, an impoverished Maya village in the highlands near Lake Atitlán in Sololá department.
 This volcanic lake was so overwhelmed by the torrential rains that many of the small, Mayan villages covering the shores experienced landslides from above.
 Some of the towns were so overwhelmed by the slides that the mayor has declared them graveyards, and all people who are missing are counted as dead.
 Piedra Grande, a hamlet in the municipality of San Pedro Sacatepéquez, was also destroyed.
 Floods and mudslides obliterated the community of about 1,400 people, and it was feared that most or all of the population of the community lost their lives.
 The government stated that it did not know what was going on in the southwest of the country, and particularly in the San Marcos department because a vital bridge was destroyed at El Palmar, Quetzaltenango, cutting the region off from the rest of the country.
 There were reported petrol shortages, including in Quetzaltenango.

+A large portion of the figure comes from one village alone, as a mudslide completely destroyed the village of Panabaj in Guatemala's Sololá department.

 El Salvador

-The October 1 eruption of the Santa Ana volcano, located near the capital San Salvador, compounded the problems, which led to even more destructive floods and mudslides from Stan.
+The October 1 eruption of the Santa Ana Volcano, located near the capital San Salvador, compounded the problems, which led to even more destructive floods and mudslides from Stan.

 Damage from Stan and the volcano was estimated at $355.6 million (2005 USD), equivalent to 2.2% of the country's GDP from the previous year.

 A state of emergency was declared.
 According to the director of El Salvador's National Emergency Centre, 300 communities were affected by the floods, with over 54,000 people forced to flee their homes.
 A state of emergency also was called for in Guatemala by President Óscar Berger where 36,559 people were reported in emergency shelters.
 Some looting was also reported, a scene reminiscent of Hurricane Katrina five weeks previous.

 A spokesman for the Salvadoran Red Cross said that "the emergency is bigger than the rescue capacity, we have floods everywhere, bridges about to collapse, landslides and dozens of roads blocked by mudslides".
 The Pan-American Highway was cut off by mudslides leading into the capital, San Salvador, as well as several other roads.
 72 deaths were confirmed in El Salvador.

-Retirement

-Following the severe damage and extensive loss of life in Stan's wake, the World Meteorological Organization retired the name Stan from the circulating list of Atlantic hurricane names.
-For the 2011 season, Stan was replaced by Sean.
+Elsewhere

+Eight of the deaths in Nicaragua were as a result of a boat carrying migrants from Ecuador and Peru that ran ashore.